dsernst/quotes/_posts/2014-08-15-John-Oliver.md

 (And related, the Atlantic also just published this: http://www.theatlantic.com/technology/archive/2014/08/advertising-is-the-internets-original-sin/376041/?single_page=true.
-Both of which are super relevant to [my current project](www.letsfix.net).)
+Both of which are relevant to [my current project](www.letsfix.net).)